 Toan Nguyen

 I am a first-year Ph.D. student at the Department of Computer Science, University of Southern California.
-I am co-advised by Prof. Yue Wang and Prof. Daniel Seita in the Physical Superintelligence Lab and SLURM Lab.
+I am co-advised by Prof. Yue Wang and Prof. Daniel Seita.
 Prior to joining USC, I was an AI Resident at the FPT AI Center.
 I graduated with a bachelor's degree in Computer Science at Ho Chi Minh City University of Science.

 Nowadays, I'm particularly interested in:

-- Humanoid loco-manipulation: Developing whole-body control models that exploit the humanoid form factor to perform dexterous, meaningful tasks in everyday indoor environments.
+- Humanoid loco-manipulation: Developing whole-body control models that exploit the humanoid form factor to perform useful work in challenging settings.

 Under Submission